tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 In this project, I wanted to build up the standard variable converter circuit from scratch and verify its performance.

+WARNING: all these boards share a common circuit design that is only really safe if the input voltage is below about 7V, since otherwise it is possible to push the FB pin beyond the rated 6V when the pot is turned to the extreme.
+See [LEAP#642 MT3608 Safe Control](../SafeControl) for an alternative that is safe for higher input voltages.

 ### MT3608

 * 2V to 24V Input Voltage